 Scope Uncertainty range Main sources of uncertainty Please expand on the uncertainty in your data Scope 1 More than 5% Metering/ Fuel, flare and vent volumes are used to calculate GHG emissions from a very large number of small facilities. but less than or Measurement Engineering estimates are often used to estimate fuel consumption for small sources where it is impractical to install equal to 10% Constraints and service a meter.
 This adds to the uncertainty.
-Scope 2 More than 5% Assumptions Scope 2 emissions are based on the invoiced energy purchases, and are believed to be accurate and auditable. (location- but less than or Data Electricity Volumes are taken from aggregated invoices where possible.
-Some transmission and distribution losses based) equal to 10% Management may be included, which should be Scope 3 emissions.
-Scope 2 (market- based) More than 5% but less than or equal to 10% Other: Residual mix data unavailable The jurisdictions where Husky operates do not have residual mix grid emissions factors available at this time.
+Scope 2 More than 5% Assumptions Scope 2 emissions are based on the invoiced energy purchases, and are believed to be accurate and auditable.
+Electricity Volumes are taken from aggregated invoices where possible.
+Some transmission and distribution losses may be included, which should be Scope 3 emissions (location- but less than or Data based) equal to 10% Management Scope 2 (market- based)